Modern Slavery and Human Trafficking Statement

 In line with the University’s ISO 14001:2015 environmental management system, which focuses not only on the university’s activities but also the impacts of our supply chain, we assess our actions as part of an annual internal review cycle to ensure continued compliance with the Modern Slavery Act.

-The responsible procurement policy is developing and has been published in sections onto the University website.
+The Responsible Procurement Policy has been developed and has been published onto the University website, it will align to the University’s Ethical Framework currently under development.
 The aim is to make the potential supply chain engagement more interactive.
 The policy will reinforce our adherence to Section 54 of the Modern Slavery Act 2015.

 Our teaching and academic research